Civil Service Fast Stream UK Guide (2026)

 Stage 3: Civil Service Fast Stream Assessment Centre (FSAC)

-If you successfully pass the online tests, you will be invited to a virtual Civil Service Fast Stream Assessment Centre (FSAC).
+If you successfully pass the online tests, you'll be invited to a virtual Civil Service Fast Stream Assessment Centre (FSAC).
 This typically lasts half a day and includes the following exercises:

 • Stakeholder Communication Exercise: This scenario tests your communication skills and ability to handle a complex situation with multiple stakeholders.